topo-gps/ios-manual/en/waypoints/waypoint_edit.rst

    *The waypoint icons screen*

 The waypoint icons screen contains a list of available icons.
 The currently active icon of the waypoint has a grey background.
-If you tap an icon row the waypoint icon will be changed and you will return to the waypoint details screen.
+If you tap an icon, the waypoint icon will be changed and you will return to the waypoint details screen.
 You can create a new icon by pressing + in the waypoint icons screen.